Conformal blocks, parahoric torsors and Borel-Weil-Bott: Conformal blocks in parahoric set-up

 Since $k$ is algebraically closed of characteristic zero, we may take recourse to the equivariant approach \cite{bs}.
-Let $ \cG$ be as before a parahoric Bruhat-Tits group scheme on $X$, such that the generic fibre $\cG_{k(X)}$ is an absolutely simple, simply connected group scheme, which splits over a Galois extension.
-By classical Steinberg's theorem, $\cG_{k(X)}$ is quasi-split.
-Recall that in Balaji-Seshadri \cite[Theorem 5.2.7, Remark 5.2.8]{bs}, it is shown that any parahoric Bruhat-Tits group scheme $\cG$ is realized as an {\em invariant direct image} from a suitable Galois cover $\psi:Y \to X$ with Galois group $\Gamma$, i.e., there exists a {\em semisimple group scheme} $\cG'$, with split generic fibre $\cG'_{k(Y)}$ isomorphic to $G \otimes_{_{k(X)}} k(Y)$ and (see also \cite[Thm 1]{pr2024} for this result under tameness assumptions.
-See also \cite{higherBT} for higher dimensional analogues of these questions).
+Let $ \cG$ be as before a parahoric Bruhat--Tits group scheme on $X$, such that the generic fibre $\cG_{k(X)}$ is an absolutely simple, semisimple, simply connected group scheme, which splits over a Galois extension.
+By a classical theorem of Steinberg, $\cG_{k(X)}$ is quasi-split.
+Recall that in Balaji-Seshadri \cite[Theorem 5.2.7, Remark 5.2.8]{bs}, it is shown that any parahoric Bruhat--Tits group scheme $\cG$ is realized as an {\em invariant direct image} from a suitable Galois cover $\psi:Y \to X$ with Galois group $\Gamma$, i.e., there exists a {\em semisimple group scheme} $\cG'$, with split generic fibre $\cG'_{k(Y)}$ isomorphic to $G \otimes_{_{k(X)}} k(Y)$ and

+\begin{rem} In \cite[Remark 5.2.8]{bs} it is observed that more general group schemes $\cG \ra X$ of Pappas-Rapoport \cite{pr}, (for instance, allowing local gluing functions to lie in $\Aut(G)(K_x)$), and $\cG$ to be tamely-split, can also be recovered as the invariant-direct image of $\Gamma$--group schemes which need not arise from $(\Gamma,G)$-torsors.